JacksonRankin117/Electron_Cloud_Model/More_Info.md

 $E$ represents total energy of the system, which is often kinetic energy $T$ summed with potential energy $U$.

 ## Analytical Method - Separation of Variables.

-So, forget solving this equation numerically.
-How do we solve it with math?

 Our goal is to find what $\psi$ is, but you'll find very quickly that this is an extremely difficult thing to do.
 So what do we do?